ptcrealitylab/vuforia-spatial-robotic-addon/interfaces/MIR100/README.md

 #### Initializing your robotic addon interface

-If you want to use the existing robotic addons (MIR100) with the default 'kineticAR' tool, skip to Testing.
+If you want to use the existing MIR100 robotic addons, skip to 'Configure robot'.
-If you want to create a new robotic addon, continue reading.
+However, if you want to learn how to create a new robotic addon for a different robotic system, continue reading.

 In order to create your own robotic addon interface, access the following folder: